 Experts estimate that by 2025, over 463 exabytes of data will have been created.
 That’s the equivalent of nearly 213 million DVDs a day!
 With so much data in circulation, it’s essential that your organization has the right tools for defending against information leakage.
 Panoray’s attack surface monitoring ensures you get alerts about vulnerabilities in your attack surface and shows you how they impact your entire digital supply chain.
-At the same time, automatic security questionnaires deliver you the business context you need for accurate Cyber Risk Rating, and give you insights into whether or not your third parties are adhering to regulatory compliance.
+At the same time, automatic security questionnaires deliver you the business context you need for accurate cybersecurity posture, and give you insights into whether or not your third parties are adhering to regulatory compliance.

 Learn more about how you can defend against information leakage and gain insights into your entire digital supply chain with Panoray’s extended attack surface monitoring.

 Information leakage occurs when sensitive data is exposed from an organization, either from malicious insiders such as disgruntled employees or from an unintentional release, such as an employee who accidentally shares customer data with external parties through an email.
 Information leaks differ from data leaks, however, in the direction of the leak information.
 Whereas information leaks reveal information from inside the company through internal parties, data leaks occur due to intentional attacks from outside parties.
 Organizations implement strategies such as encryption, security controls and classifying data to assist in data loss prevention.